 If your washing machine has been making loud thumping noises and moving across the floor when it's in spin cycle, it probably needs to be leveled.
 Fortunately, it's an easy fix, though you may need a helper to tilt up the machine.

-Push the machine back into position if it has moved across the floor.
-Adjust the front legs to make the machine level across the front and from front to back (Photo 1).
+After leveling, tighten the locking nut up against the frame of the washing machine to keep the leg from turning.
 The legs can usually be turned by hand after the locking nut at the top of the threads is turned down, but if the threads are rusted, use a wrench.